hkpeterpeter/habbot/README.md

 - Speech recognition for stroke patients
 - Gamification of Hand rehab exercise
 - Update the progress report for the family members

+## Note
+The game needs to be executed with the corresponding server program (based on socket.io)